cerner/fhir.cerner.com/content/soarian/r4/clinical/diagnostics/observation.md

 * The `category` parameter:
     * Is required with the `patient` parameter.
     * Supports the codes `laboratory`, `social-history`, and `vital-signs`.
 * The `code` parameter searches only `Observation.code`.
-For example, when fetching blood pressure, the resource is only returned when the search is based on `85354-9(Systolic and Diastolic BP)`.
+For example, when fetching blood pressure, the resource is returned only when the search is based on `85354-0(Systolic and Diastolic BP)`.
 Using the component codes `8480-6(Systolic BP)` or `8462-4 (Diastolic BP)` does not return the resource.
-    * Only when the `code` requested is for `85353-1 (Vital Signs Panel)` are qualifying vital sign Observation resources grouped as member references.
+    * Qualifying vital sign Observation resources are grouped as member references only when the requested `code` is for `85353-1 (Vital Signs Panel)`.
 * The `date` parameter may be provided up to two times, and must use the `eq`, `ge`, `gt`, `le`, or `lt` prefixes.
 When a value is provided without a prefix, an implied `eq` prefix is used.
 When provided twice, the lower value must have a `ge` or `gt` prefix and the higher value must have an `le` or `lt` prefix.
 * The `_revinclude` parameter may be provided once with the value `Provenance:target`.
 Example: `_revinclude=Provenance:target`
 * When `_revinclude` is provided in a request, the OAuth2 token must include the `patient/Provenance.read  system/Provenance.read` or `user/Provenance.read` scope as applicable.

 ### Headers